luisramirezdev/warzone-discord-bot/README.md

 It is something complex for those who do not know basic programming, my idea is that you can modify the bot settings, remove or modify parameters of roles.

 > Before the explain the roles, this roles must already be configured in your discord server.

+> These roles in Discord have to be below the permissions of the Discord bot that we just created

 However, at the moment I find this solution, which is an `Array of objects` which contains the name of the role, min of KDR and max of KDR, example: